-Very young turtles usually cannot be sexed accurately, as they don't yet show major differences between male and female.
-A young turtle must be at least 3 to 4 inches long before accurate sexing is possible.
+If you want to know whether your red-eared slider is male or female, start by looking at its size.
+Note, however, very young turtles usually cannot be sexed accurately, because they don't yet show major differences between male and female.
+A young turtle must be at least 4 inches long before accurate sexing is possible.

-There is no set age for young red-ear sliders to reach sexual maturity.
+There is no set age for young red-eared sliders to reach sexual maturity.
 Captive turtles often grow more quickly than wild ones and reach maturity faster.
-According to the Red-Ear Slider website, males are likely to reach 4 inches between the ages of 2 and 4, while females of that age are often an inch longer.
-Trying to sex these animals earlier rarely yields reliable results.
+Males are likely to reach four inches long between the ages of two and four years old, while females of that age are often an inch or more longer.

 These features are present in young turtles, but are generally too subtle to notice.
-Owners who have trouble determining whether their turtles are male or female may have better results if they wait a few months, then try again.
+Owners who have trouble determining whether their turtles are male or female might have better results if they wait a few months, then try again.

 Female mating behavior